Five days in Queensland, Australia inspired by Vermeer!

 But if I had one Milestone Birthday Wish about Queensland, it would be to dive the Great Barrier Reef with a professional dive operator!
 Specifically, I would like to dive Fitzroy Reef Lagoon, as it is a part of the Great Barrier Reef that is the least spoiled and least traveled.
 Not one dive, but a few days of diving will do.

 Since then, I have dived the world, with over 150 dives.
-I have dove some amazing reefs, but I would love to do the Great Barrier Reef again, this time for real.
+I have gone scuba diving on some amazing reefs, but I would love to do the Great Barrier Reef again, this time for real.

 What else would I do in five days?